M is for Maine

 Of course mixes happen, but this is the main difference between "style" and "breed."

-At any given time, only about 2-3% of pet cats are specifically "a breed" such as Maine Coon, Russian Blue, Ragdoll, Siamese, Bengal, Sphynx, Savannah, Persian etc. As you can imagine, only a portion of this small percent happen to be part of the Maine Coon breed.
+At any given time, only about 2-3% of pet cats are specifically "a breed" such as Maine Coon, Russian Blue, Ragdoll, Siamese, Bengal, Sphynx, Savannah, Persian etc.

 The vast majority of cats, some 97-98%, are considered Domestic Shorthair, Longhair, or Domestic Medium Hair - DSH, DLH & DMH.
 This simply means that they are very, very mixed!
-Imagine what people may be like in a thousand or more years, and that's the general idea with cats.
-In unusual circumstances a purebred cat intermingles with a DSH, DLH or DMH.
-The kittens would then be "mixes."
+They are also just as beautiful, special and precious.

 As for telling whether a cat is a Maine Coon, the only way to know for sure is to check their pedigree.